FreddyWordingham/CodeCraft/src/rules_to_live_by.md

 # 🌟 Rules to Live By

-Here are a list of rules of thumb, heuristics, and principles that you might find useful in your career as a software developer.
+Here are some rules of thumb, heuristics, and principles that you might find useful in your career as a software developer:

 1. Less code is better than more code.
 No code is best of all.
 2. Run the code as you write it.